jmettraux/h.js/README.md

 H.onDocumentReady(fev);
 ```

-Three methods for inspecting style and dimensions of an element.
+Four methods for inspecting style and dimensions of an element.

 ```js
 // Returns an object